-It’s been awhile since I’ve blogged, but after a two-week trip to the States, a move to a new apartment, and a pretty major hair cut . .
+It’s been awhile since I’ve blogged, but after a two-week trip to the States, a move to a new apartment, and a pretty major hair cut . . .
 I’m back!

 Right in line with my Year of New Beginnings, I moved into a new apartment last week!
 Woohoo!
 It’s an amazing home with a lot of light and delightful cross-breezes that I am very thankful for.
-But one thing I realized during the moving process last week is that new beginnings often require a lot of work.
+But one thing I learned during the moving process last week is that new beginnings often require a lot of work.
 So much cleaning, so much planning, and so much adjusting.
 And did I mention the cleaning?

 But, when you see the goodness of what is ahead, you find strength to do everything required.
 When you are full of expectation, the work feels easy.
 This revelation hit me profoundly recently.
 I guess because I felt like I was running out of strength.

 But after literally scrubbing the floor of my new apartment until I had no more strength, then moving to another room and scrubbing some more, then another, I realized I had more strength than I thought.
 And I saw that my renewed strength came from motivation: I wanted a clean apartment, and I knew I could have that clean apartment if I just pushed myself a little more.

 When you have motivation, strength renews itself.
-When you have hope that the new is coming, that hope fuels you.
+When you have hope that the new is indeed coming, that hope fuels you.
+Hope is the key.

-Remember what I told you in Indonesia at the beginning of the year?
+Remember what I told you in Indonesia?

 Yes.
 Suddenly I did.

 In January, I went on a missions trip to Indonesia, and during that trip, God told me He was giving me a new prophetic name: Rain.
-The whole prophetic name thing is something between me and God that’s a little hard to explain, but basically He has used rain to get my attention throughout this year.
+The whole prophetic name thing is something between me and God that’s a little hard to articulate, but basically God has used rain to get my attention throughout this year.

 As the rain comes down from heaven and does not return to it without watering the earth, so are you, my daughter.
 You may not have recognized it, but I have been sending you every place you have been.
 Nothing has been in vain, nothing you do ever is.

-Not the End Yet
+Not the End